ros2/ros2_documentation/source/Tutorials/Advanced/Simulators/Gazebo/Gazebo.rst

         source /opt/ros/{DISTRO}/setup.bash
         rviz2

-Then you need to configure the ``fixed frame``:
+Then, you need to configure the ``fixed frame``:

 .. image:: Image/fixed_frame.png

-And then click in the button "Add" to include a display to visualize the lidar:
+And then, click in the button "Add" to include a display to visualize the lidar:

 .. image:: Image/add_lidar.png

-Now you should see the data from the lidar in Rviz2:
+Now, you should see the data from the lidar in RViz2:

 .. image:: Image/rviz2.png

 Summary
 -------

-In this tutorial, you launched a robot simulation with Gazebo, launched bridges with actuators and sensors, visualized data from a sensor, and moved a diff drive robot.
+In this tutorial, you installed Gazebo and the ros_gz_bridge, launched a robot simulation with Gazebo, launched bridges with actuators and sensors, visualized data from a sensor, and moved a diff drive robot.